thewca/wca-regulations/wca-guidelines-2013.md

 - 5b5++) [EXAMPLE] Examples of pieces physically detached, resulting in a "DNF": two 3x3x3 center caps, two big cube center pieces, a 3x3x3 edge piece, a 4x4x4 edge piece ("wing"), any combination of two pieces that both have coloured faces.
 - 5b5+++) [EXAMPLE] Example of pieces not fully attached, resulting in a solved state: a 5x5x5 centre piece twisted in its spot.
 - 5b5++++) [EXAMPLE] Example of pieces physically attached but not fully placed, resulting in a "DNF": a 3x3x3 edge piece slightly popped out.
+- 5c+) [REMINDER] If a competitor has a puzzle defect, this does not give him the right to an extra attempt.

 ## <article-6><awards><awards> Article 6: Awards/prizes/honours